ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

     - Initialized schemas, DB collections, and populate with sample data for movies, reviews, watchlists
     - Implemented comment system
     - Setup redux store for recommendations
-    - UI for recommendations, movie popup, and form inputs
+    - UI for recommendations, movie popups, and form inputs
 - <strong>Patrick Liang:</strong>
     - Created movie details popup component
     - API integrations for form inputs
-    - UI for form, recommendations, login and account components
+    - UI for form, recommendations, login, and account components
-    - Designed collection schemas for database
+    - Designed collection schemas for the database
 - <strong>Subhrodeep Ghose:</strong>
-    - Setup MongoDB database, and created some schemas used in the project.
+    - Set up the MongoDB database, and created some schemas used in the project.
     - Integrated the MongoDB database with the backend.
     - Helped out with backend issues.
-    - Helped create adding watchlists functionality.
+    - Helped create adding watchlist functionality.
     - Deployed project on render.
-    - Created end-to-end api tests on postman.
+    - Created end-to-end API tests on Postman.
-    - Created Github Actions to automatically run postman test suite and deploy on render on successful test suite run.
+    - Created GitHub Actions to automatically run the Postman test suite and deploy on render on a successful test suite run.
 <hr></hr>

 ## Images: